 E. ORPAH.
-Married Chilion; Her name means "a portion of the neck and back.; double-minded" When Naomi left Moab for the land of Bethlehem, she tried to induce her daughters-in-law, Orpah and Ruth, to return to the land of Moab, but they both declared, "We will return with thee unto thy people."
-(1:10).
+Married Chilion; Her name means "a portion of the neck and back.; double-minded" When Naomi left Moab for the land of Bethlehem, she tried to persuade her daughters-in-law, Orpah and Ruth, to return to the land of Moab, but they both declared, "We will return with thee unto thy people."
+(Ruth1:10).
 Again she tried to persuade them to return to Moab.
-"Orpah kissed her mother-in-law; but Ruth clave unto her." (v.14).
+"Orpah kissed her mother-in-law; but Ruth clave unto her."
+(Ruth1:14).
 Thus, we see, the meaning of her name was fulfilled in her act when she turned her back on Bethlehem to worship idols in the land of Moab.
-How many have started like Orpah, but because of persecution, the separation that Christian life demands, or the mocking of some friends, they turned their backs on Bethlehem-Judah to return to their idol worship again.
+How many have started like Orpah, but because of persecution, the separation that the Christian life demands, or the mocking of some friends, and you turn your backs and return to your idol worship again.

 F. RUTH.
-Married Mahlon; Her name means "satisfied."
-Ruth was much like the man in the 91st Psalm, who had set his love upon the Lord, (v.14), and because of that fact God said, "With long life will I satisfy him, and shew him my salvation" (v.16).
-Many have tried to find satisfaction in different things, but the only lasting satisfaction that is worth while for time and eternity is to be found in Jesus Christ.
+Married Mahlon; Her name means "satisfied", "my God in Him will I trust" (Ps.91:2).
+Ruth was much like the man in the 91st Psalm, who set his love upon the Lord, (91:14), and because of that fact God said, "With long life will I satisfy him, and shew him my salvation" (91:16).
+Many have tried to find satisfaction in different things, but the only lasting satisfaction that is worthwhile for time and eternity is to be found in Jesus Christ.
 Yet this satisfaction is not complete, for man still dwells in the realms of sin, still has a decaying body, and still lives in the midst of temptations.
 Ruth did not find her satisfaction in Moab, in Naomi, or in Bethlehem-Judah, but she found it when she said, "your people shall be my people, and your God, shall be my God" v.16.

 The setting of the first part of the Book of Ruth is Bethlehem-Judah.
 These two words, Bethlehem-Judah, with their meaning the "house of bread," later becomes the birthplace of Him Who is the "Bread of Heaven," Jesus Christ.
-Judah, the tribe of which our Savior was a descendant, means "Praise the Lord."
+The other, Judah, the tribe of which our Savior was a descendant, means "Praise the Lord."
 However, at this time we find in this country of Bethlehem-Judah, where there was supposed to have been bread and worship, there was none, only famine.
 In the very place where you would look for plenty, there was want.
 In Palestine, the country in which was Bethlehem-Judah, they did not have rivers as in Egypt upon which to rely for water for their crops.
-They had to depend entirely on Heaven's mercy to send them rain, and if the Heavens were shut and God failed to give them rain, nothing but shortage, suffering, and death lay before them.
+They had to depend entirely on Heaven's mercy to send them rain, and if the Heavens were shut-up by God to give them rain, nothing but shortage, suffering, and death lay before them.